25. Reflections on “Do Not Impose on Others That Which You Yourself Do Not Desire”

 One evening I read a passage of God’s words that helped me understand my behavior.
 God’s words say: “No matter what they’re doing, antichrists first consider their own interests, and they only act once they’ve thought it all out; they do not truly, sincerely, and absolutely submit to the truth without compromise, but do so selectively and conditionally.
 What condition is this?
 It is that their status and reputation must be safeguarded, and must not suffer any loss.
 Only after this condition is satisfied will they decide and choose what to do.
 That is, antichrists give serious consideration to how to treat the truth principles, God’s commissions, and the work of God’s house, or how to deal with the things they face.
 They do not consider how to satisfy God’s intentions, how to keep from damaging the interests of God’s house, how to satisfy God, or how to benefit the brothers and sisters; these are not the things they consider.
 What do antichrists consider?
 Whether their own status and reputation will be affected, and whether their prestige will be lowered.
 If doing something according to the truth principles benefits the work of the church and the brothers and sisters, but would cause their own reputation to suffer and cause many people to realize their true stature and know what sort of nature essence they have, then they will definitely not act in accordance with the truth principles.
 If doing some real work will cause more people to think highly of them, look up to them and admire them, allow them to gain even greater prestige, or enable their words to carry authority and make more people submit to them, then they will choose to do it that way; otherwise, they will never choose to disregard their own interests out of consideration for the interests of God’s house or of the brothers and sisters.
 This is the nature essence of antichrists.
 Isn’t it selfish and despicable?
 In any situation, antichrists see their status and reputation as of utmost importance.
 No one can compete with them.
 No matter the method required, so long as it wins people over and makes others worship them, antichrists will do it. … In sum, their goal and motive in doing all of this revolves around nothing more than status and reputation.
 Regardless of whether it’s their external language, methods, behavior, or a kind of thought, view, or method of pursuit, these things all revolve around reputation and status.
 This is the way that antichrists work(The Word, Vol. 4.
 Exposing Antichrists.
 Item Nine (Part Three)).
 God’s words are crystal clear.
 Everything antichrists do is to protect their own reputation and status.
 They never consider how to protect the church’s work or what benefits their brothers and sisters.
 They’d rather see the church’s work impacted than endanger their own interests.
 They care too much about reputation and status.
 In my reflection, I saw that I acted just like an antichrist.
 When faced with something, I always put my interests, face, and status above everything.
 When I saw that some people were being quite perfunctory in their duties, I knew I should point it out, prune them, and fellowship with them so that they could see their problems and recognize their corrupt dispositions.
 But I didn’t want to offend anyone, and I wanted to protect myself, so I didn’t practice the truth.
 I couldn’t even get a single word in line with the truth out of my mouth.
 Instead, I racked my brains to make sure I had a way out.
 I was really slippery and deceitful, a people pleaser who wanted to take the middle road.
 I just kept pursuing fame and status, protecting my own interests, allowing others to do their duties based on their corrupt dispositions, and not thinking of the church’s work.
 I was on the path of an antichrist.
 If I kept on that way, I was sure to be revealed and eliminated by God.
 This realization showed me how grave this problem was.
 I prayed to God, asking Him to guide me so I could let go of fame and status, uphold the church’s work, and fulfill my responsibilities.

-In a gathering, I first addressed the issues I’d had recently in my duty, exposing and dissecting my perfunctoriness, and asked everyone to keep an eye on me.
+In a gathering, I first addressed the issues I’d had recently in my duty, exposing and dissecting the nature of my perfunctoriness, and asked everyone to supervise me.
 I also told them to let it serve as a warning.
 Finally, I also singled out two of the brothers and sisters who had been particularly perfunctory and fellowshipped on the consequences of failing to change.
 I felt really at ease after doing that.
 It was really moving for me when a brother I’d pruned recognized his problem because he was singled out like that, and sent me a message saying, “If I hadn’t been exposed and pruned like that, I would have been totally unaware of my issue.
 Thank you for helping me this way.
 Now I want to really reflect and enter into the truth.”
 I was greatly touched by this message.
 I used to hate being pruned and exposed, so I wanted to do that to others even less, but in fact, that wasn’t doing them any favors.
 I deeply regretted that, to protect my own reputation and status, I had always indulged and tolerated everyone’s problems in their duties, and had not fulfilled my duty or responsibilities.
 I really owed God, and the brothers and sisters.
-I realized that only God’s words are the principle by which we should act and comport ourselves.
+I realized that only God’s words are the principle by which we should act and conduct ourselves.
 Being able to point out problems in others without mincing words is helpful for them—it also benefits ourselves.
 But “Do not impose on others that which you yourself do not desire” is actually a satanic fallacy that hurts people and ourselves.
 I also saw that always fearing being pruned when problems cropped up in my duty, and being unwilling to expose and prune others for their problems, meant that I didn’t understand the significance of pruning.
 God’s words say: “Supervising people, observing them, trying to understand them—this is all in order to help them enter the right track of faith in God, to enable them to do their duty as God asks and according to principle, to stop them from causing any disturbances or disruptions, and to stop them from doing futile work.
 The aim of doing this is entirely about showing responsibility toward them and toward the work of God’s house; there is no malice to it(The Word, Vol. 5.
 The Responsibilities of Leaders and Workers.
 The Responsibilities of Leaders and Workers (7)).
 It’s true.
 We all have corrupt dispositions and we’re all liable to be perfunctory and slippery in our duty.
 If there’s no one to supervise and inspect our work, or offer fellowship and advice and prune us for our problems, we can’t possibly do a good job.
-We’ll just pander to our flesh and crave comfort, or even wantonly do something disruptive to the church’s work.
+We’ll just consider our flesh and indulge in comfort, or even wantonly do something disruptive to the church’s work.
 So, when leaders supervise work or prune us, they’re being responsible in their duty, and it’s to uphold the church’s work.
 It’s also good for our life entry, not to make things hard on us.
 But I was a supervisor following the satanic philosophy of “Do not impose on others that which you yourself do not desire.”
 I saw issues in others’ duties but was still nice to everyone.
 I didn’t fellowship with, help, or prune anyone, but indulged and shielded them.
 It was irresponsible, not to mention harmful to others and the church.
 This experience turned around this fallacious idea of mine and made me see the significance of supervision, criticism, pruning and exposure.

 Previous: 24.
 Hanging by a Thread

 Next: 26.
-Reflections After Becoming Sick During the Pandemic
+Reflections After Getting Covid

 Would you like to learn God’s words and rely on God to receive His blessing and solve the difficulties on your way?
 Click the button to contact us.